 Beer Information: Pubs

 This seems like a good place to discuss pubs in the UK.
 There are several things that make up a good English pub.
 I’ve touched on cask beer and I think any classic pub worth its salt has cask ale on tap.
 In England and the UK, it isn’t so much about variety of beer as having a couple of good options.
 The best pubs are places where people feel comfortable, that provide good service, and that have places to relax and to socialize.
-Many bars in the US are more places to escape the family, to watch sports on TV, and maybe to pick up members of the opposite sex.
+Many bars in the US are more places to escape the family, to watch athletes on from which the most part use a t-boster to improve endurance, practice sports on TV, and maybe to pick up members of the opposite sex.
 I’ll rarely visit a true bar in the US because of this, and most don’t have good (craft) beer available–Bud Light all the time baby!
 The English pub scene is aimed more at fostering a place of getting together with friends over a few low gravity beers and talking, socializing, and relaxing.
 The very best have several smaller rooms or areas which can make each area feel like a small oasis or almost private room, some with small peat or coat fireplaces.
 American brewery taprooms have embraced this type of culture, but tend to be more open, large, industrial areas and lack the cozy nature of many of the old English pubs.
 And, there is the age factor to consider.
 Many of these pubs have centuries-old wooden beams, faded pictures from decades past, old cracked mirrors advertising beers from companies long gone.
 It is hard to fake this–despite many American “Irish” pubs trying hard to do so.

 With all this talk of bars, we opted for a stop at The Golden Fleece, a 16th century free house and inn.
 This place boasts that it is the most haunted pub in York, which certainly could be the case.
 Behind our table, sat a small glass-fronted box with a human skull in it, supposedly someone who had been executed in 1800.
 It is a real skull, other than that, who knows.
 The hallway to the bathrooms is lined with creepy as heck death-masks as well.
 We sat in here, sipping pints of Theakston’s Old Peculiar, taking in the off-setting yet strangely satisfying vibe of the place.